Hub-OS/documentation-website/docs/01-client/04-lua-api/02-resource-api/03-sprite.md

 ### `sprite:set_color_mode(color_mode)`

 - `color_mode`
-  - `ColorMode.Additive` each pixel will be added by the sprite's color, alpha will be multiplied.
+  - `ColorMode.Add` each pixel will be added by the sprite's color, alpha will be multiplied.
   - `ColorMode.Multiply` each pixel will be multiplied by the sprite's color.
+  - `ColorMode.Adopt` the RGB components of the sprite's color will be directly used, alpha will be multiplied.

-The color mode will be reset to `ColorMode.Additive` at the start of the next frame for root sprites.
+The color mode will be reset to `ColorMode.Add` at the start of the next frame for root sprites.

 ### `sprite:never_flip()`